Contents

 Childhood

-Everything starts with the parents and what life you had when growing up.
+Everything starts with your parents and the life you had when growing up.
+Your youth is the foundation of your future path.

-I had the most fantastic childhood I could imagine.
-We, my younger sister and younger brother, grew up in the countryside with lots of space to play.
+I had the most fantastic childhood one could imagine.
+My younger sister, younger brother and I grew up in the countryside with lots of space to play.
 We didn’t grow up with abundant money, but my parents never made us feel we were missing anything.

-My dad would come home early from work only to play with us.
-My mam would make everyone comfortable and is the best caregiver and host.
+My dad would come home early from work just so he could play with us.
+My mom would make everyone comfortable and is the best caregiver and host.
 She was the best mam I could wish for and the family’s foundation as she made everyone comfortable.
-Even people outside our family felt that as they didn’t ring on our home, they knocked and entered.
+Even people outside our family felt the same way, they didn’t call before visiting our home, they knocked and entered.

 I got so much love, care, and freedom to explore my interests.

-I haven’t noticed during my younger years growing up.
-In hindsight, this love and security I got from my parents, and generally everyone around me, was the foundation for a Pathless Path that let me take more risks later in life and do things I wouldn’t have done otherwise.
+I didn’t notice this love during my younger years growing up.
+But in hindsight, the love and security I got from my parents, and generally everyone around me, was the foundation for a Pathless Path that let me take more risks later in life and do things I wouldn’t have done otherwise.
 It also allowed me to be genuinely open to everyone without stereotypes or bad intentions; we treated everyone as they were.

 Unconditional Love